Grunet/digestible-wcag-website/src/index.md

 1. Go to [the sign up page](/subscribe)
 2. Submit your email address
-3. Verify it's yours via the confirmation email
+3. Verify it's yours via the confirmation email sent from "WCAG of the Day"
-4. At a little after 11:00 AM UTC, search for an email from "WCAG of the Day"
+4. At a little after 11:00 AM UTC, search for another email from "WCAG of the Day"

 ## How can I give feedback? {#feedback-section}